 I love this part of the craft because there’s no ‘right’ way for it to look.
 Paint splat butterflies are a classic kids craft that most of us have made at some point and this angel craft draws on the technique behind it but changes it to make it a bit more festive.

-Once your paint is slatted, open up the card and check out how it looks, if you need a little more paint then now’s the time to add it, otherwise let it dry while you make the rest of your angel.
+Once your paint is splatted, open up the card and check out how it looks, if you need a little more paint then now’s the time to add it, otherwise let it dry while you make the rest of your angel.

 Grab a white cupcake liner and cut it in half, I find it easier if I fold it in half first.